Random Drug Testing

 You need the employee’s consent before conducting any drug test.
 In case you face any issues, such as an employee refusing to take the test, it’s up to your company’s drug testing policy, what disciplinary action should be taken.

 A non-discriminatory employee selection method is the key to successful random drug testing.
-Selected specimens can be collected based on the type of testing procedure.
+Selected specimens can collected based on the type of testing procedure.
 They include mouth swab drug tests, urine drug tests, etc. Assessment is done through lab testing or using specialized drug testing kits.

 The reports are shared with a Medical Review Officer if any employee is found violating your drug abuse testing program requirements.

-If conducted properly, random drug testing of employees won’t affect any employee disproportionately, and nobody will be able to predict who will be tested or when the next round of tests will occur.
+If conducted properly, random drug testing of employees won’t affect any employee disproportionately, and nobody will able to predict who will be tested or when the next round of tests will occur.

 How to Keep Your Organization’s Random Drug Testing Procedures Truly Impartial